Lincoln-Cybernetics/Cellular-Explorer-Prototype/README.md

 Blue:  blinks on and off(starts off)
 Orange: cell changes state randomly
 Green: Conway's Game of Life (B3/S2)
+Cyan: Seeds (B2/-)
 Pink:   turns on if an odd number of its neighbors are on (otherwise off)
 Yellow: turns on if an even number of its neighbors are on (otherwise off)
+Grey: takes on the value of one of its neighbors (direction set by the direction selector) White outlined with Black: Wolfram cell (defaults to rule 110, no interface support yet for other rules) the direction selector sets the direction.
+Red outlined with Black: the Passive cell retains it's current state until changed by the user.
+Blue outlined with Black:  symmetry sensing cell activates int the presence of symmetry (axis set by the direction selector)

-Grey: takes on the value of one of its neighbors (defaults to the neighbor directly beneath the cell, no support for other neighbors, yet) Next to the  cell-type selector, is the maturity selector, which is used to select how many turns each cell goes between state updates.
+Next to the  cell-type selector, is the maturity selector, which is used to select how many turns each cell goes between state updates.
 To return to normal running after Editing the cells or their states, press "Play/Pause".